Updated May 16, 2026§ For Vehicles

 Why does my TKSTAR TK905 show "No GPS fix" when it's brand new?

-The TK905 ships without any satellite almanac.
-The first cold start indoors can take 10+ minutes.
-Power on the device near a window or outdoors for 5-10 minutes before installing it.
-Once it has its first fix, subsequent acquisitions are much faster.
+The TK905 ships without useful local satellite context.
+The first cold start indoors can be slow or fail outright.
+Power on the device near a window or outdoors before installing it.
+Once it has its first fix, subsequent acquisitions are usually faster.

 How long should GPS lock take outdoors?